 The Company adopted the provisions of FIN 48 on January 1, 2007.
 As a result of the implementation of FIN 48, the Company recorded a \$401,603 reduction to the balance of retained earnings on January 1, 2007.
 Upon adoption, the liability for income taxes associated with uncertain tax positions at January 1, 2007 was \$917,624.
-This liability can be reduced by \$347,840 of offsetting tax benefits associated with the federal income tax benefit for state income taxes and timing differences.
+This liability is reduced by \$347,840 of offsetting tax benefits associated with the federal income tax benefit for state income taxes and timing differences.
 The net amount of \$569,784, if recognized, would favorably affect the Company's effective tax rate.
+Prior to the adoption of FIN 48, the Company had \$168,181 of liabilities for uncertain tax positions accrued under Statement of Financial Accounting Standards No. 5, Accounting for Contingencies.
 The liability for income taxes associated with uncertain tax positions is shown on our consolidated balance sheets as "Long term liabilities".